Yoona8/frontend-curriculum/notes/react.md

 <summary>How and when does React update the DOM?</summary>

 - only changes in `props` or `state` trigger React to re-render components and update the DOM in the browser
+- `shouldComponentUpdate` is used to prevent the `render()` calls, but not every `render()` call updates the DOM
+  - `render()` is called
+  - React stores 2 versions of Virtual DOM (old and re-rendered) - working with virtual DOM is faster than light DOM
+  - React compares 2 versions of Virtual DOM
+  - if there are any differences - React updates only the affected parts

 </details>